What you need to know about voting in the Texas Primary Elections on March 3

 Absentee/mail-in ballots must be received by 7 p.m. on Election Day.
 Ballots from overseas voters must be received by the 5th day after Election Day.
 Ballots from members of the armed forces must be received by the 6th day after Election Day.
 Members of the military and other overseas voters can track the status of their ballot online.

 Bexar County voters who are interested in voting by mail must submit this application to the Bexar County Elections Department no later than 11 days before Election Day.
 If you have questions, call 210-335-0362.

 Click here to find out where to submit your application for ballot by mail in other Texas counties.

 Where do I vote?

 Depending on which county you live in, you may be able to vote at any polling place in your county or you may have to vote in your specific precinct.
-Atascosa, Bexar, Comal, Hays, and Kendall County are approved to use the Countywide Polling Place Program which allows users to vote anywhere in their county during early voting and on election day.
+Atascosa, Bexar, Comal, DeWitt, Guadalupe, Hays, Kendall and Medina County are approved to use the Countywide Polling Place Program which allows users to vote anywhere in their county during early voting and on election day.

 If you do not live in one of those counties or prefer to vote in your precinct, you can check your poll location through your county or through the Secretary of State’s website.